Mercury retrograde 2023 will begin again, but don't stress—it won't be so bad

-Don't let the notorious planet get the best of you—Mercury retrograde 2023 is relatively simple and manageable
+Don't let the notorious planet get the best of you—Mercury retrograde 2023 is pretty manageable.
+(Promise!)

 We typically anticipate trouble at the mere mention of "retrogrades," especially when the planet of communication comes into play.
 Given the notorious Mercury retrograde effects—difficult commutes, broken devices, fights with our S.O. and the cliché fear of breaking up during Mercury retrograde—we'd rather curl up with our crystals and block out the transit entirely.

 But as astrologer Liz Simmons has told us many times before, this particular cosmic happening is a great learning tool, as we can take an opportunity to review and revise.
 What's more is that the planet is fairly cooperative during our next trip around the sun.
-Cheers to that!
+Well, we're certainly happy to hear that!

 Mercury retrograde 2023: what astrologers want you to know